-- 1 Be sure that the engine is off, the frame is level and the boom is in the stowed position. - 2 Visually inspect the sight gauge located on the side of the hydraulic oil tank. - Result: The hydraulic oil level should be halfway in the sight gauge. - 3 Add oil as needed.
+- 1 Be sure that the engine is off, the frame is level and the boom is in the stowed position. - 2 Visually inspect the sight gauge located on the side of the hydraulic oil tank. - Result: The hydraulic oil level should be at the fill mark on the side gauge. - 3 Add oil as needed.
 Do not overfill.